 The Invisible Life of Euridice Gusmao showed in the 72nd Cannes International Film Festival, as part of the Certain Regard section, when this review was originally written.
 It won the Best Film award of said section, a brand new achievement for Brazilian cinema .
 It received a rapturous standing ovation, and teary faces could be seen everywhere.
 In a speech in French immediately prior to the screening, the Brazilian director dedicated his movie to Brazilian women, the face of resistance in a country increasingly intolerant (in a indirect reference to the country’s ultra-racist, homophobic and misogynistic president Jair Bolsonaro).

-The film premieres in the UK in October, as part of the BFI London and the Cambridge Film Festival.
+The film premiered in the UK in October 2019, as part of the BFI London and the Cambridge Film Festival.